stmilne/icds_docs/docs/file-system/file-storage.md

 so access is neither quick nor convenient.
 [globus]: transferring-files.md#globus

-If you store a directory that contains many files, you should pack the directory into a single file with `tar` (see [Packing files](managing-files.md#packing-files)) before transferring.
+To store a directory that contains many files, pack the directory into a single file with `tar`
+(see [Packing files](managing-files.md#packing-files))
+before transferring.

 !!! warning "Avoid using archive storage for sensitive data."
-     If you need to archive data or software that must adhere to regulatory requirements please contact ICDS or the [Office of Information Security](https://security.psu.edu).
+     If you need to archive sensitive data or software subject to regulatory requirements, contact ICDS or the [Office of Information Security](https://security.psu.edu).